sez11a/liferay-docs/userGuide/en/chapters/11-kaleo-forms.markdown

 #### Kaleo Forms [](id=lp-6-1-ugen06-kaleo-forms-0)

 Add the Workflow Forms portlet to a page.
-The initial state, the *Summary* tab displays the same information you might have seen in *My Workflow Tasks* in the control panel.
+The initial state, the *Summary* tab displays the same information you might have seen in *My Workflow Tasks* in the Control Panel.
 Any forms available for processing through the workflow can be initiated through the *Submit New* button, as the below image indicates.

 ![Figure 11.1: Kaleo Forms give you a convenient way to manage all available workflows in the portal. ](../../images/kaleo-forms-initial-view.png)